We must catch up before Christmas!” – how often do you hear that in the last few weeks before Christmas?

 - Who do you keep saying you must get together, but don’t?
 Do you really want to see them?
 If so, get it sorted.
 If no, stop saying it.

-- Is there anyone with whom you want to clear the air or make amends in 2019?
-Clear the air, and feel free in 2020.
+- Is there anyone with whom you want to clear the air or make amends with?
+Clear the air, and feel free for the new year.

 - Is there a group thing where you can kill multiple birds – by hosting or attending – to connect with three or more of the above people?